 What are Deadlocks in Teradata?

-There was a change in the naming convention for this locking strategy in Teradata 15.10.
+The naming convention for this locking strategy has changed in Teradata 15.10.

-Until Teradata 14.10, this locking strategy was called “pseudo table locks” independently if the lock was on row hash level (for dictionary tables) or table level.
+Before Teradata 14.10, “pseudo table locks” referred to the locking strategy, whether applied at the row hash level (for dictionary tables) or the table level.

 The “Proxy” or “Pseudo Table” Lock Strategy

-Without a proper locking strategy, and two transactions asking for a write lock on the same table, the first transaction could get the lock for the table on some of the AMPs, and the second query could take the locks on another set of AMPs.
+Insufficient locking methods may result in two transactions requesting a write lock on a table simultaneously.
+In such a scenario, the initial transaction may acquire the lock for the table on certain AMPs, while the second transaction obtains the locks on a different set of AMPs.

-For sure many of you have seen the term “to prevent global deadlock” when explaining a query (the below EXPLAIN plan is from a Teradata 15.10 system):
+Many of you may be familiar with the phrase “to prevent global deadlock” when analyzing a query.
+The EXPLAIN plan below is from a Teradata 15.10 system.

 Explain UPDATE CUSTOMER SET AGE = 40;